Introduction#

 Prefix Sum is an algorithmic technique used to quickly calculate the sum or value of a subarray.

-However, by iterating through the array once and building a prefix sum array, we can then answer each query in O(1)
+However, by iterating through the array once and building a prefix sum array, we can then answer each query in O(1) time.

 Core Idea#